The Auteur Theory: Filmmaker Jim Towns

 I originally sat down with the multi-hyphenate several months ago, but life and work got in the way of finishing the piece.
 To be honest, what most motivated me to return to the profile was embarrassment.
 In the months since I interviewed him, he miraculously found the time to write, shoot, and edit another feature film, the monochromatic, Jim Jarmush-like, post-apocalyptic Mandromeda.
 Surely, if he could make a feature film, I could put the finishing touches on a mere profile in the same time frame.

-One look at Jim Towns’s IMDb page—with twenty credits and six upcoming titles— might make anyone in the industry both jealous and perplexed.
+One look at Jim Towns’ IMDb page—with twenty credits and six upcoming titles— might make anyone in the industry both jealous and perplexed.
 The filmmaker has worked under the Hollywood radar, yet somehow found a way to consistently make movies, which is quite a rarity in this business.
 Towns’s combination of ingenuity, skin-of-the-teeth tenacity, and luck have elevated him to a rare place in the indie pantheon.

 With two movies released in 2024, the bespoke Killer Ex, and the aforementioned passion project, Mandromeda, he seems to have mastered the art of shoestring filmmaking that miraculously makes money for all involved and has artistic merit to boot.
-However this might change after a recent visit to the U.S. Virgin Islands (where he was feted at the Governor’s mansion) and the tantalizing possibility of obtaining a budget worthy of his talents.
+However, this might change after a recent visit to the U.S. Virgin Islands (where he was feted at the Governor’s mansion) and the tantalizing possibility of obtaining a budget worthy of his talents.
 Only time will tell, but after sitting down with this truly unique filmmaker, one suspects he will land on top, regardless of the outcome of any one project.

 Towns was raised by a single mother in Mt.
 Lebanon, Pennsylvania, a Pittsburgh suburb with a somewhat disturbing amount of talent in his graduating high school class.
 In addition to Towns, fellow classmates include Dave Filoni, one of the architects of the modern Star Wars empire, and Grant Moninger, Artistic Director of the American Cinematheque.
 There must have been something in the water, or perhaps runoff from the nearby steel mills in Pittsburgh.
 Or maybe it was merely the well-funded art and video department in the high school (much to the chagrin of the sports-obsessed locals).